The Black Sea Turkey: An Off the Beaten Path Adventure Worth Having

 The Art of Living in Turkey contains affiliate links and is a member of the Amazon Services LLC Associates Program.
 If you make a purchase using one of these Amazon links, I may receive compensation at no extra cost to you.
 See my Disclaimers for more information.

-When people think of Turkiye, they usually think of Istanbul, 7 churches of Revelation, or maybe one of the beach towns like Antalya, Fethiye, or Bodrum.
+When people think of Turkiye, they often picture Istanbul, the 7 churches of Revelation, or one of the popular beach towns like Antalya, Fethiye, or Bodrum.

-I think, however, one of the most under-visited areas is the Black Sea, Turkey, or as known by the locals as Karadeniz (kara = black and deniz = sea).
+After living in Turkey for over five years and traveling to six of its seven regions, I’ve found that one of the most under-visited areas is the Black Sea region, or the Karadeniz (kara = black and deniz = sea).

-It is one of many options for unique places to visit in Turkey.
+This region is just one of many unique places worth visiting in Turkey.
 If you’re looking for other off-the-beaten-path trips this is a great list as well.

 Samsun